Skip to Content

 There are resources available to assist in overcoming the challenge of hearing loss.
 The Access to Work scheme is a UK government-funded program that provides support and financial assistance to those with disabilities or health conditions to help them overcome barriers they may face in the workplace.

-Employees and employers who could benefit from Access to Work do not necessarily know about the scheme, which offers aid in hearing impairment workplace needs.
+Employees and employers who could benefit from Access to Work do not necessarily know about the scheme, which offers aid in meeting workplace needs.
 A 2018 survey suggested only a quarter of people who have heard about Access to Work are accessing the scheme.

 Key features of the Access to Work scheme you may find helpful: